 Now that you know how easy it is to fall into the payday loan cycle, let’s talk about some of the ways you can avoid it altogether.
 After all, payday loans should only be used as a last resort.
 Anyone who wants to prevent further financial problems will be better off looking into safer alternatives, such as:

-- Personal Installment Loan – This is also a lump sum of money, only you would apply for it via a bank, credit union, or private lender.
+- Personal Installment Loan – A personal loan is a lump sum of money.
+You apply for this product via a bank, credit union, or private lender.
 While some personal loans are harder to get approved for, they usually come in larger amounts and have much lower rates than payday loans.
-(Check out the difference between a personal loan and a payday loan).
 Additionally, you can pay the loan off in divided installments and good payments will gradually elevate your credit score.

-- Credit Union – If bank restrictions are too tight, you can try opening an account with a credit union, where there’s a bit more leeway because your membership also means you’re a co-owner.
+- Credit Union – If bank restrictions are too tight, you can try opening an account with a credit union.
+There is a bit more leeway because your membership also means you’re a co-owner.
 Here, it should be less difficult to acquire a small loan with a competitive rate, which you can use to slowly improve your finances.

 - Credit Counselling – Your financial problems may simply stem from poor spending habits or lack of a budget.
 In that case, credit counselling courses can make a world of difference.
 If your situation is more serious, a credit counsellor can also help you negotiate with creditors, find a debt consolidation loan, or enter a debt management program.
 If necessary, they can even put you in contact with a Licensed Insolvency Trustee so you can file a consumer proposal or declare bankruptcy.

 Don’t Want To Get Caught In The Payday Loan Cycle?

 Avoid getting stuck in the payday loan cycle of debt, Loans Canada can help match you with an alternative option that meets your unique financial needs.